hillaryychan/COMP3311/02_Data-Modelling.md

 #### Weak Entity Sets

-A **weak entity exists** only because of an association with strong entities; it cannot exist without the strong entities it is associated with.
-They do not have key of their own, but they do have a **descriminator** which is denoted using a dotted underline or the same symbol as a derived attributes
+A **weak entity** exists only because of an association with strong entities; it cannot exist without the strong entities it is associated with.
+They do not have key of their own, but they do have a **descriminator** which is denoted using a dotted underline or the same symbol as a derived attributes.
+Weak entities are are always totally participant in a relationship.

 ![Weak entity](imgs/1-48_weak-entity.png)